 Hampshire’s iconoclastic educational model is widely admired and deservedly praised.
 Given what lies ahead, however, it is not at all clear how much of the Hampshire philosophy—to say nothing of the Hampshire soul — will survive."

 Although reading about Hampshire’s demise makes me sad and slightly dispirited, I’m grateful that the school’s unique approach to learning is in the national spotlight.
 I also believe that the pioneering work of Carola Salvi and her team can help teach people from all walks of life how to be more creative, and specific ways to optimize their day-to-day chances of having "Aha!" moments.

 Another reason not to dwell on the depressing aspects of Hampshire's fiscal challenge, or to become hopeless about the school's financial situation, is that staying pragmatically optimistic and maintaining a positive mood is positively correlated with solutions via insight and creativity (Subramaniam et al., 2009).

-The conclusion of Salvi and Bowden's new study on risk and creativity sums up the key ingredients that go into facilitating 'Aha!' or 'Eureka!' moments as well as various factors that orient us towards insight vs. taking a more analytical approach to problem-solving:
+The conclusion of Salvi and Bowden's new study on risk and creativity sums up the key ingredients that go into facilitating "Aha!" or "Eureka!" moments, as well as various factors that orient us towards insight versus taking a more analytical approach to problem-solving:

-Carola Salvi, thanks very much sharing your research with me and for the insightful email correspondence.
+Carola Salvi, thanks very much for sharing your research with me and for the insightful email correspondence.